Pier Paolo Pasolini: Writing

 In 1966, Pasolini wrote a screenplay for a never-produced film about the apostle Saint Paul which he subsequently revised.
 Pasolini's screenplay was intended to depict Paul as a modern contemporary without modifying any of Paul's statements.
 In Pasolini's story, Paul is a fascist Vichy France collaborator who becomes illuminated while traveling to Franco's Spain and joins the antifascist French resistance, an event which serves as the modern analogue for the Pauline conversion.
 The screenplay follows Paul as he preaches resistance in Italy, Spain, Germany, and New York (where he is betrayed, arrested, and executed).
 As philosopher Alain Badiou writes, "The most surprising thing in all this is the way in which Paul's texts are transplanted unaltered, and with an almost unfathomable naturalness, into the situations in which Pasolini deploys them: war, fascism, American capitalism, the petty debates of Italian intelligentsia[.]"

-In 1970, Pasolini bought an old castle near Viterbo, several miles north of Rome, where he began to write his last novel, Il Petrolio, where he denounced obscure dealing in the highest levels of government and the corporate world (Eni, CIA, the Mafia, etc.).
+In 1970, Pasolini bought an old castle near Viterbo, several miles north of Rome, where he began to write his last novel, Il Petrolio, in which he denounced obscure dealing in the highest levels of government and the corporate world (Eni, CIA, the Mafia, etc.).
 The novel-documentary was left incomplete at his death.
-In 1972, Pasolini started to collaborate with the extreme-left association Lotta Continua, producing a documentary, 12 dicembre, concerning the Piazza Fontana bombing.
+In 1972, Pasolini started to collaborate with the far-left organization Lotta Continua, producing a documentary, 12 dicembre, concerning the Piazza Fontana bombing.
 The following year he began a collaboration for Italy's most renowned newspaper, Il Corriere della Sera.
-At the beginning of 1975 Garzanti published a collection of his critical essays, Scritti corsari ("Corsair Writings").
+At the beginning of 1975 Garzanti published a collection of his critical essays, Scritti corsari ('Corsair Writings').